cannonerd/testExample/README.md

 ============

 The reasoning why to do tests is clear for all.
-How to implement tests is completely other matter.
+How to implement tests is a completely other matter.
 For typical websites there are many different options.
 One of the popular frameworks being [Mocha] (http://mochajs.org/) with the help of the asstertion library [Chai] (http://chaijs.com/).
 For native applications both for Android and iOs different frameworks can also be found.
-When a project is a combination in of native and web, things get a little bit tricky.
-If the project uses the capabilities of Cordova to full extent, the testing seases to be simple.
-The purely JavaScript side of the project can be easily tested and there are a number of good blogposts around that topic.
+When a project is a hybrid app, things get a little bit tricky.
+Trying to ease out the trickiness we have a test automation framework [Appium] (http://appium.io/) .

-When we add the Cordova in to the mix, we need to add a testing framework to handle that, in this case I chose [Appium] (http://appium.io/).
-There is near to no documentation in testing Cordova applications, which leads me to wonder weather or not the hybrid apps are being tested at all.

 For a versatile and as fully automated test environment, I'm using [Grunt] (http://gruntjs.com/) as my foundation.
 Grunt is a JavaScript task runner.
 With the help of Grunt I can easily handle all the different kind of test scenarios I will encounter.
-From testing locally for just one feature, or setting up a full windowless server and running all the tests by kicking up a bunch or Emulators or plugging in  a real device to the server you just happen to runt underneath your desk.
+From testing locally for just one feature, or setting up a full windowless server and running all the tests by kicking up a bunch or Emulators or plugging in  a real device to the server you just happen to run underneath your desk.

 But enough of the background and into practice.
 In this blog post I will create a small Cordova application running on Android to give you a view on setting up an fully tested app.